top of page

 +1 734 992 7369 (text or voice)

-We often can't answer calls during the week when we are at work -- please leave a message and we will call you back!
+We often cannot answer calls on weekdays when we are working our off-farm jobs -- please leave a message and we will call you back!
+Text messages will usually get a faster response than voice messages.

 ©2018 BY DETROIT FLIGHT PATH FARMS.